yashsahugtx/skype-docs/Skype/UCWA/AuthenticationInUCWA.md

 After your client application receives an access token from the OAuth service, it can use the token in requests to the UCWA 2.0 server using "Bearer" plus the OAuth token in the Authorization header as shown in the following example:

+> [!NOTE]
- > Note:  UCWA 2.0 requires the presence of the Authorization header in each request.
+> UCWA 2.0 requires the presence of the Authorization header in each request.

 ## Error conditions